![]() |

 But the best way to understand square dancing is to watch some of it, so feel free to visit a workshop any Tuesday night.
 And if you really want inspiration watch this short video showing Tech Squares doing their stuff!

-SAGE is a Social Square Dance Club and our lessons and public dances will be called at this level.
-The call list for SSD has been defined by CallerLab and consists of 50 of the most popular and interesting calls culled from the Basic and Mainstream (MS) lists.
-Open Houses are scheduled every September and again in January and you won’t need any previous dance experience to come and try it out.
+SAGE is a Mainstream Dance Club and our lessons and public dances will be called at this level.
+The call list for MS has been defined by CallerLab and consists of the 67 calls on the list for Basic Programs 1 and 2 as well as those on the Mainstream list.
+Open Houses are scheduled every September and again in January and you won't need any previous dance experience to come and try it out.
 The first two classes are free.
-After that the workshops are offered every Tuesday evening 6:30 – 8:30 p.m. for a fee of $7/per person or $70 for 12 weeks.
-The half hour from 6:30 – 7:00 is for experienced club members and Class time for new dancers is between 7 and 8:30.
-Our twelve week series of lessons will teach you everything you need to know to dance anywhere at the SSD level.
+After that the workshops are offered every Tuesday evening 6:30 - 8:30 p.m. for a fee of $7/person.
+The first 45 minutes from 6:30 - 7:15 are focused on Class with a review of previous calls, teaching of new calls, and practice.
+After this the Caller will alternate between Class tips and MS tips for more experienced Club members.
+The half hour from 8:30 - 9 p.m. is reserved for Plus level dancing.
+The number of weeks required for an individual dancer to learn the entire program varies.
+Students will be eligible to graduate as soon as they meet criteria and SAGE hosts two winter dances in January and February that are specifically for new dancers so that everyone can enjoy getting into the flow at a real dance.

 While it helps to have a partner, singles are welcome!
 Most club members dress casually.
 You will want to wear clothing that is comfortable to move in and you will need an extra pair of shoes that is dedicated to indoor use to protect the floor from any dirt and grit.
 Some dancers wear dance sneakers or dance pumps but many wear ordinary athletic shoes with dance sleeves.

 For those who are interested in the health benefits of dancing, the following articles may be of interest: